 Thakhathi, therefore, welcomes the establishment of the Small Business Ministry by Zuma.

 “The NDP put small businesses at the centre of our 2030 vision.
-Small businesses hold the key to create sustainable jobs and can place the economy on a trajectory of sustainable growth,” said Thakhathi.
+Small businesses hold the key to creating sustainable jobs and can place the economy on a trajectory of sustainable growth,” said Thakhathi.

-Stiaan Klue, CEO of the SA Institute of Tax Professionals (Sait), agrees with Thakhathi.
+Stiaan Klue, CEO of the SA Institute of Tax Professionals (SAIT), agrees with Thakhathi.

 “We need to go a step further.
 Government needs to reduce red tape in the processes required to create and run a small business," said Klue.